roblanf/BenchmarkAlignments/new_dataset_files/README.md

 10. In the README.yaml file, fill out everything as instructed in the file itself.
 Don't change the structure of the yaml file, or delete any entries.

 11. Fill in the CHARPARTITIONS.
-Make sure that each CHARPARTITION covers every single base (yes, every single one) in teh alignment.
+Make sure that each CHARPARTITION covers every single base (yes, every single one) in the alignment.
+There are three